AlexWang1987/alexwang1987.github.io/foundations/css/css.md

         > a similar positioning behavior comparing 'absolute' method, but its related to current window, without any effects when scrolling.

 * float (jump out of normal flow position, stay at left or right side)
-    > others elements could surround it.
+    > others elements could fill into the extra space as it can be. (if they want to start a new line to layout. `clear:both|left|right` will be helpful.

 ### what it looks like of Tree-like nested things?